 How to help your child prepare for lunchtime

-- Give them a choice at lunch time - cheese or jam sandwich, orange or apple, peas or sweetcorn, chips or mash potato
+- Give them a choice at lunch time - cheese or jam sandwich, orange or apple, peas or sweetcorn, chips or mashed potato

 - Encourage them to speak in a loud voice to give you their choice of food

 - Help your child use a knife, fork and spoon correctly